-Use Leveled Literacy Intervention (LLI), HillRAP, Comprehension Strategies Instruction (CSI), leveled texts and a variety of digital and print resources to meet the individual needs of Title I students

-Provide students with appropriate level of text for take-home reading

-Adjust push-in and pull-out instruction as students need more or less support in phonemic awareness, phonics, vocabulary, comprehension and fluency

-Integrate technology to deliver instruction, provide individualized intervention, build background knowledge (consumption), and foster creation
+- Use Leveled Literacy Intervention (LLI), HillRAP, Comprehension Strategies Instruction (CSI), Equipped for Reading Success, Decodable Books (Flyleaf and Geodes), Structured Literacy Methods and Resources, Heggerty Kindergarten and Primary Phonemic Awareness Curriculum Program, leveled texts and a variety of digital and print resources to meet the individual needs of students. - Provide students with leveled and decodable books that represent diverse cultures and ideas for take-home reading. - Adjust push-in and pull-out delivery services as each grade level needs more or less support in core instruction and intervention in the areas of phonemic awareness, phonics, vocabulary, comprehension, and fluency. - Integrate technology to deliver instruction, provide individualized intervention, build background knowledge (consumption), and foster creation.

-Goal 3: Significant and sustained parent involvement will involve 50% of parents in attendance at school/district meetings, conferences, family nights, school events and workshops; participation in volunteer opportunities; or use of the Parent Involvement Center.
+Goal 3: Significant and sustained family engagement will involve 50% of parents in attendance at school/district meetings, conferences, family nights, school events and workshops; participation in volunteer opportunities; or use of the Parent Involvement Center.